bmaximilian/nodexec/README.md

 ## Creating a command

-You should write your command in **CommonJS**.
+You should write your command in **ES5**.
 Nothing will be compiled or transpiled.

 I recommend creating a project whith a `commands/` subdirectory where all the js files for the commands are stored.
 The path specified in `config.json.directories` should point to that `commands/` directory.